MySQL

 • false (default): Maps the MySQL TIMESTAMP type to the CDC TIMESTAMP_LTZ type.

-The MySQL TIMESTAMP type stores UTC time and is affected by the time zone, whereas the MySQL DATETIME type stores literal time and is not affected by the time zone.
+The MySQL TIMESTAMP type stores UTC time and is affected by the time zone.
+The MySQL DATETIME type stores literal time and is not affected by the time zone.

-When enabled, this parameter converts MySQL TIMESTAMP data to the DATETIME type based on the server-time-zone.
+When enabled, this parameter converts MySQL TIMESTAMP type data to DATETIME type based on the server-time-zone.

 include-comments.enabled